The Monthly Time Audit: The 60-Minute Ritual That Reclaims 8–12 Hours of Founder Capacity Every Week

 He told me, “I thought yearly audits were sufficient.
 They’re expensive.
 Monthly audits aren’t optional — they’re the highest-ROI hour you’ll spend.”

-That’s the pattern.
-Monthly audits cost 12 hours yearly.
-Yearly audits cost 400-600 hours in undetected waste.
+That’s the pattern: monthly audits cost 12 hours a year, while yearly audits quietly burn 400–600 hours in undetected waste.

-You’ve seen the math.
-You’ve seen the degradation patterns.
-You’ve seen the cost of delayed detection.
+You’ve seen the math, the degradation patterns, and the cost of delayed detection.

-Here’s how to implement this starting next month.
+Here’s how to start implementing this next month.

 Setup (one-time, 30 minutes):